Groups acting on trees with Tits' independence property (P): The group topology

 We claim that $G_v$ is compactly generated for all $v \in VT'$; it is enough to show that $G^*_v$ is compactly generated for each $v \in VT^*$.
 Fix $v \in VT^*$.
 We have a compactly generated open subgroup $H_0$ of $G^*_v$ generated by $\tau_a(G^*_a)$ for all $a \in E$ such that $t(\pi_{(T',G)}(a)) = \pi_{(T',G)}(v)$.
 In particular, in the expression for $G^*$, every element of $G^*_v$ that is amalgamated with other vertex groups is contained in $H_0$.

-Now write $G^*_v$ as a directed union $\bigcup_{i \in I}H_i$, where each $H_i$ is compactly generated and $0$ is the least element of $I$, and recall the normal form theorem for graphs of groups (Theorem~\ref{thm:NormalForm}).
+Now use Lemma~\ref{lem:tdlc_union} to write $G^*_v$ as a directed union $\bigcup_{i \in I}H_i$, where each $H_i$ is compactly generated and $0$ is the least element of $I$, and recall the normal form theorem for graphs of groups (Theorem~\ref{thm:NormalForm}).
 Let $K_i$ be the set of elements of $G^*$ expressible as a reduced word (including the empty word), such that all letters taken from $G^*_v$ belong to $H_i$.
-Then $G^* = \bigcup_{i \in I}K_i$; since $G^*$ is compactly generated and $H_0$ is open in $G^*$, in fact $G' = K_i$ for some $i$.
-In particular, every $g \in H_i$ is expressible as a reduced word using $F(E)$, $H_i$ and $G^*_{v'}$ for vertices $v' \in VT^*$ other than $v$.
+Then $G^* = \bigcup_{i \in I}K_i$; since $G^*$ is compactly generated and $H_0$ is open in $G^*$, in fact $G^* = K_i$ for some $i$.
+In particular, every $g \in G^*_v$ is expressible as a reduced word using $F(E)$, $H_i$ and $G^*_{v'}$ for vertices $v' \in VT^*$ other than $v$.
 Given the reduction rules for words in a graph of groups, we conclude that $g \in H_i$.
-Thus $G^* = H_i$m showing that $G^*$ is compactly generated as required.
+Thus $G^*_v = H_i$, showing that $G^*_v$ is compactly generated as required.
 This completes the proof that (i) implies (iii).

 Suppose now that (iii) holds.
-Then $G^*_v$ is also compactly generated for each vertex $v$ of the reversal-free subdivision of $T'$, and hence we see from the free product decomposition that $G^*$ is compactly generated.
+Then $G^*_v$ is also compactly generated for each vertex $v$ of the inversion-free subdivision of $T'$, and hence we see from the free product decomposition that $G^*$ is compactly generated.
 Since $G$ acts on $T'$ with compact kernel it follows that $G$ is also compactly generated.
 Thus (iii) implies (i) and hence (i), (ii) and (iii) are equivalent.

-Note that $\Gamma'$ is finite if and only if $G$ has finitely many orbits on $VT' \sqcup AT'$.
-We also see that, given $v \in V\Gamma'$ and the chosen representative $v^*$ of $\pi\inv_{(T',G)}(v)$, the local action map $\theta: G_{v^*} \rightarrow G(v)$ is a quotient homomorphism with compact kernel: the kernel is compact since at least one of the arc stabilizers $G_a$ for $a \in o\inv(v^*)$ is compact.
+For (iv), note that $\Gamma'$ is finite if and only if $G$ has finitely many orbits on $VT' \sqcup AT'$.
+Since $G$ is locally compact, we know by Proposition~\ref{prop:locally_compact} that $G^{\propP{}}$ has compact arc stabilisers for all arcs $AT'$; since $G$ is closed the groups $G_a = G \cap G^{\propP{}}_a$ are compact for all $a \in AT'$.
+Using Lemma~\ref{lem:StronglyClosedFromCompactArcs} we deduce that, given $v \in V\Gamma'$ and the chosen representative $v^*$ of $\pi\inv_{(T',G)}(v)$, the local action map $\theta: G_{v^*} \rightarrow G(v)$ is a continuous closed surjective map with compact kernel.
 It follows that $G_{v^*}$ is compactly generated if and only if $G(v)$ is compactly generated, and in particular, (iii) and (iv) are equivalent.
 This completes the proof that (i)--(iv) are equivalent. \end{proof}